-James Halley was born in 1707.
+James Halley Sr was granted over 900 acres of land in 1742 from the 6th Lord Fairfax.
+James Halley Sr was born in 1707.
 He married Elizabeth Simpson about 1732.
-James Halley was granted over 900 acres of land in 1742 from Lord Fairfax.
 The property encompassed most of the area that includes the Fairfax Villa neighborhood and the Fairfax Villa Park.

 James and Elizabeth named their property Pleasant Green.
 The actual location of this home is not known.
 The cemetery is the only remaining vestige of the family.
 The cemetery dates from the late-1700s, it is surrounded by a native stone wall and was once planted with periwinkle and boxwoods.
 Several boxwoods remain today and are over 200 years old.